Galois groups over rational function fields and explicit Hilbert irreducibility: Computation of Galois groups over

 \subsection{Galois groups of irreducible polynomials over $\Q(t)$}

 The article \cite{fieker-kluners} describes an algorithm to compute Galois groups of irreducible polynomials over $\Q$.
 As noted in~\cite{fieker-kluners} Section 7.7, this algorithm can be adjusted to compute Galois groups of polynomials over fields other than the rational field.
 For example, \cite{sutherland, suth_thesis} discusses this for polynomials over global rational and algebraic function fields.
 An algorithm for computing Galois groups of polynomials over $\Q(t)$ has been implemented in \cite{fieker_implementation} and included in {\sc Magma} V2.15.
-We describe here some of the adjustments to the algorithm in \cite{fieker-kluners} that are necessary for these computations.
-We address these adjustments using the same headings as \cite{sutherland, suth_thesis} after providing a brief summary of the algorithm used.
-For a full exposition of the algorithm see~\cite{sutherland} and \cite{suth_thesis}, Algorithms 1 and 11, respectively.

-We describe here the algorithm used in~\cite{fieker-kluners} with no degree restrictions.
-Let $f$ be a polynomial of degree $n$ over $\Q(t)$ with splitting field $S_f$ over $\Q(t)$.
-The algorithm of Stauduhar~\cite{stauduhar} starts with a group $G$ which is known to contain the Galois group $\Gal(f)$, and then traverses the maximal subgroups of $G$ until it either finds one which contains $\Gal(f)$, or finds that no maximal subgroup contains $\Gal(f)$, in which case $\Gal(f)=G$ has been determined.
+After providing, for ease of reference, a brief summary of the algorithm given in \cite{sutherland, suth_thesis} Algorithms 1 and 11, respectively, we describe here some of the adjustments to this algorithm that are necessary for these computations over $\Q(t)$.
+We address these adjustments using the same headings as \cite{sutherland, suth_thesis}.
+Algorithm \ref{galois_group_algorithm} is a description of the algorithm of~\cite{fieker-kluners} which uses the descent method of Stauduhar~\cite{stauduhar} and has no degree restrictions.